 Every case is different, though, and we’ll tailor a recovery plan that we believe will work best for your specific situation and lifestyle.
 Although severe sprains may occasionally call for surgery, we are strong believers in the power of conservative care and will exhaust non-surgical options first.

 Don’t shrug off an ankle sprain.
 Properly care for your injured ankle, and it will take care of you, providing many more years of healthy, happy, active living.
-To schedule an appointment with Dr. Todd Stevens or Dr. Danny Gomez, please call 609-924-8333 for Princeton or 908-687-5757 for Roselle Park.
+To schedule an appointment with Dr. Todd Stevens, please call 609-924-8333 for Princeton or 908-687-5757 for Roselle Park.